-On the slopes of Mt Vermion, covered in fir, chestnut, beech and linden trees, and bordered to the northeast by the Pieria mountains and the river Aliakmonas, lies Veria.
-Through the centuries, the greater Veria region, the green and pleasant land of the ancient Macedonians, has handed down the treasures of a glorious history to the next generations.
+On the slopes of the fir, beech and chestnut tree-lined Mt Vermion, and bordered to the northeast by the Pieria Mountains and the Aliakmonas River, lies Veria.
+Through the centuries, the greater Veria region – the green land of the ancient Macedonians – has handed down the treasures of a glorious history to subsequent generations.

-Over the course of 2500 years, each era and its associated culture has left its imprint in every corner of the land.
-They survive and thrive through the habits and customs of different neighbourhoods, in works of art and the local cuisine.
-Wander around the alleyways of history; harken to the spirit of past times in a city that makes a worthy contemporary heir to its priceless heritage.
-All year round, the visitor is offered numerous opportunities for religious, archaeological and nature loving tourism.
+Over 2,500 years, each era and its associated culture has left its imprint on every corner of this part of Greece.
+They survive through the habits and customs of different neighbourhoods, in works of art and the local cuisine.

 What to do in Veria

-Barbouta, the Jewish neighbourhood, retains its special character with the ornate stately homes, the simple houses with the inscriptions in Hebrew and the Synagogue building.
-In Kyriotissa, the Christian neighbourhood, admire the Byzantine churches, walk along the alleys of the Old Town and visit the Folklore Museum in a renovated stately home.
+Barbouta, the Jewish neighbourhood, retains its special character with the stately homes and simple houses with inscriptions in Hebrew, and the Synagogue.
+In Kyriotissa, the Christian neighbourhood, admire the Byzantine churches, explore the alleys of the Old Town and visit the Folklore Museum.

 The Podium of Saint Paul the Apostle

-St Paul preached in Veria in the 1st century AD where he was warmly welcomed by the residents.
+In the 1st century AD, St Paul preached in Veria, where he was warmly welcomed.
 This historic monument is a landmark for Christians all over the world.

 Hidden treasures in Veria